Tim Richmond (racing driver, born 1998): Personal life

 Richmond and his family live in Ottawa, Illinois.
-The Richmond family helped out Peterson's team and crew improve in the 2019 season, particularly having fast enough speed to qualify for races and buying newer equipment such as the new composite cars (which would eventually be required in ARCA).
-David Richmond, owner of Richmond Clubb Racing, is related to former NASCAR Cup Series driver Tim Richmond.
+The Richmond family helped Peterson's team and crew improve in the 2019 season, particularly having fast enough speed to qualify for races and buying newer equipment such as the new composite cars (which would eventually be required in ARCA).
+Tim is not related to former NASCAR Cup Series driver Tim Richmond.

 Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)